FedeDP/libmodule/docs/src/module.rst

   :param fd: fd to be polled.
   :type fd: :c:type:`int`
-  :returns: MOD_OK if no error happened, MOD_ERR if any error happened.

 .. c:macro:: m_pause(void)

   Pause module's polling

-  :returns: MOD_OK if no error happened, MOD_ERR if any error happened.

 .. c:macro:: m_resume(void)

   Resume module's polling

-  :returns: MOD_OK if no error happened, MOD_ERR if any error happened.

 .. c:macro:: m_stop(void)

   Stop module's polling by closing its fd

-  :returns: MOD_OK if no error happened, MOD_ERR if any error happened.

 .. c:macro:: m_become(new_recv)